Alan-Lomax/Button/README.md

 Toggle switches, infrared detectors, magnetic reed switches are all suitable for use with this class.
 With longer debounce values (much longer than 50 ms) this class effectively becomes a simple fixed 'time delay'.
 This is useful when used with sensors but long delays could be annoying when used with hand operated switches though.

 ### Files: Button.h, Button.CPP

-### Usage:
+### Example:
-Include the header file near the top of your code.
-(After this is done the compiler will know how to handle you using it.)
+Notice in this example that the loop calls the update() method and then also acts on whether the debounce time has been Activated by checking the state().
+At no point does the loop hang around waiting for something to happen.

+    /*
+        Example of using the Button class for debouncing a switch or sensor.
+        In this case an IR sensor is connected to A0 and pulls A0 to ground when something is detected. (you could use a switch or pushbutton from A0 to ground also.)
+    */
     #include "Button.h";

-### Instantiation:

-An example of the class usage is shown below.

-Before the Setup code ... define a constant
+    // Define constants here
+    const bool  Activated  = true;      // Because the input is declared with input pullup, it normally reads 'true' (a high voltage) and when the button is pushed it reads 'false' or a low voltage.
-     const byte   SensPin1   = A0;        // Use this input for sensor input to detect TT is in position 1
+    //                                     Some sensors invert this so using a constant like this makes the intent clear and swapping true to false is easy. const byte   SensPin1  = A0;        // Use this input for sensor input.

-In the Setup() code ... create a new variable using the class like this
-     Button SENSOR1    (SensPin1, 5);     // Sensor for Position 1 with a very small 5 millisecond debounce
+    Button SENSOR1    (SensPin1, 5);    // Defining Sensor1 outside of setup makes it 'global' and accessable from any part of the program.
+Here we use a very small 5 millisecond debounce

-In the loop() code call
+//                                         Note you can define as many of the Button class as you need .. and they will not interfere with each other.

+    void setup() {
+      Serial.begin(9600);       // for debug console
+      Serial.println(__FILE__); // by default I always output the file name }

+    void loop() {
       SENSOR1.update();                    // See if anything has changed

-and then test if something has changed by inspecting the state
-     If (SENSOR1.state == true) {
+      if (SENSOR1.state() == Activated) {  // Has the button been pushed and the debounce time expired?
         // Do something here
+          Serial.println("SENSOR1.state() is Activated");    // message is same as logic test - so we know this logic test is working.
+      }
     }

 ### Methods